alxmrs/website/_posts/2018-09-02-in-defense-of-interruptions.md

 (Much needed update on 2019-07-12)

 Many believe that the [global minimum number of interruptions](https://heeris.id.au/2013/this-is-why-you-shouldnt-interrupt-a-programmer/) is good for software development.
 I disagree.
-This is problematic for three reasons: First, interruptions are inevitable and often useful.
+This is problematic for two reasons: First, interruptions are inevitable and often useful.
 Second, It assumes a mindset that promotes bad software development.
-Third, resistance to interruptions often indicates the ability to learn quickly.

 ## "Interruption" Is A Slur For Collaboration